 Prior to Pizzagate, Crokin wrote primarily for tabloid publications and sketchy websites.
 She has a history of dramatic and bizarre claims, some of them disguised as fiction.
 After breaking up with a wealthy older boyfriend in 2013, she published a political thriller entitled Malice in which the antagonist is a wealthy older man who abuses children, somehow gives his daughter Lyme Disease and slips ecstasy into his wife’s drinks.
 Crokin has accused her ex of giving her herpes that resulted in meningitis and brain damage.
 He has countered by alleging that Malice is a thinly disguised attack on him.
 Which, duh.

-The Drudge Report: Though Drudge never jumped all the way onto the pizza bandwagon, it gave the hypothesis a powerful kickstart with a re-post of an Infowars story headlined “WIKI WICCAN: PODESTA PRACTICES OCCULT MAGIC.”
+The Drudge Report: Though Drudge never jumped all the way onto the pizza bandwagon, it gave the hoax a powerful kickstart with a re-post of an Infowars story headlined “WIKI WICCAN: PODESTA PRACTICES OCCULT MAGIC.”

 Jack Posobiec: Basically Mike Cernovich in a different skinsuit.